Chile eSIM

 The Lakes District and Chiloé

 Puerto Varas, Pucón and the Lakes District towns have good coverage.
-This region is increasingly popular with Australian travellers for its combination of volcanoes, lakes and outdoor activities.
+It's a popular pick for Australian travellers after volcano country and lake towns.
 Booking white-water rafting, volcano hikes and hot springs visits typically happens through local operators via WhatsApp or in-person.

 Chiloé Island, reached by ferry from the mainland, has coverage in Castro and the main towns.
 The famous palafitos (stilted houses) and wooden churches are easy to find with navigation.
 More remote parts of the island and the smaller surrounding islands may have patchy signal.

-The Carretera Austral, Chile's legendary road south from Puerto Montt, has increasingly good coverage in the towns along the route like Chaitén, Coyhaique and Chile Chico, but the stretches between them can be truly remote.
-Download offline maps for the entire Carretera before you start.
+The Carretera Austral, the road south from Puerto Montt, has reasonable coverage in the towns (Chaitén, Coyhaique, Chile Chico) but the stretches between them are properly remote.
+Download offline maps for the full route before you set off.

 Patagonia and Torres del Paine

 Punta Arenas and Puerto Natales both have solid coverage.
-Puerto Natales is the staging point for Torres del Paine National Park, and you'll use your data connection here to book tours, check weather forecasts and organise gear.
+Puerto Natales is the staging point for Torres del Paine National Park.
+Use your data here for park bookings and weather checks before you head in.

 Inside Torres del Paine, coverage is limited.
 The main entrance and some refugios have intermittent signal, but the hiking trails themselves, including the famous W Trek, are largely off-grid.
 Download your trail maps, pack lists and refugio booking confirmations before entering the park.
 AllTrails and Maps.me both work offline.